What is the nervous system?

 - Stroke: A stroke happens when one of the brain’s blood vessels becomes blocked or suddenly bursts.
 Without enough blood, part of the brain dies.
 Then it can’t send messages via nerves.
 A stroke can cause nerve damage ranging from mild to severe.

 - Accidental injury: Nerves can be crushed, stretched, or cut in an accident.
-Car crashes and falls are common injuries that can damage nerves anywhere in the body.
+Car crashes and falls are common injuries that can damage nerves anywhere in your body.

 - Pressure: If a nerve is pinched or compressed, it can’t get enough blood to do its job.
 Nerves can be pinched or trapped for many reasons, such as overuse (as in carpal tunnel syndrome), a tumor, or structural problems like sciatica.